*

 In July 1934 Dorothy Campbell Hurd took permanent possession of the Griswold Trophy – her third victory in the Shenecossett Country Club annual invitational at New London Connecticut.
 Then in September she won the classic Berthellyn Cup and created an all time record of four triumphs in the series of invitational events conducted by the Huntingdon Valley Country Club, Abington PA.
 Dorothy continued to play through the 1930s winning the 1938 U.S. Senior Women's Championship at the age of 55.

-In 1937, she was married to Edward L. Howe, chairman of the Princeton N.J.
-Bank and Trust Company but they divorced in 1943.
+In 1937, she married again this time to Edward Howe, chairman of the Princeton New Jersey Bank and Trust Company but that ended in divorce in 1943.
 Two years later Dorothy Campbell Hurd Howe was visiting friends in Beaufort (SC) when she was killed while changing trains at Yemussee for the New York bound express.
 She was en-route to the home of her daughter-in-law Mrs Sigourney Hurd of Pleasantville (NY) whose husband was a staff sergeant with the army in the Philippines.
 Dorothy was 61 years old when she died and remains the finest amateur golfer ever to emerge from North Berwick.
 The Ladies Professional Golf Association (LPGA) was founded in 1950 and Dorothy Campbell Hurd Howe was elected to the Women's Golf Hall of Fame as a charter honouree at Augusta Country Club.